taoensso/truss/README.md

 ### Examples: special predicates

-Truss offers some shorthands for your convenience. **These are all optional**: the same effect can always be achieved with an equivalent predicate fn.
+Truss offers some shorthands for your convenience. **These are all optional**: the same effect can always be achieved with an equivalent predicate fn:

 ```clojure
 ;; A predicate can be anything